Pranesh1221/JavaScript-Coding-Practice/README.md

 The variable `name` holds the value of a string, which is not a function, thus cannot invoke.

 TypeErrors get thrown when a value is not of the expected type.
-JavaScript expected `name` to be a function since we're trying to invoke it.
+JavaScript expected `name` to be a function since we\'re trying to invoke it.
 It was a string however, so a TypeError gets thrown: name is not a function!

 SyntaxErrors get thrown when you've written something that isn\'t valid JavaScript, for example when you've written the word `return` as `retrun`.
-ReferenceErrors get thrown when JavaScript isn\'t able to find a reference to a value that you're trying to access.
+ReferenceErrors get thrown when JavaScript isn\'t able to find a reference to a value that you\'re trying to access.

 <div align="right">
     <b><a href="#javascript-coding-practice">↥ back to top</a></b>